Paul von Lettow-Vorbeck: Nazi Germany

-Die Stunde Null
+Post-war

 By the end of World War II, Lettow-Vorbeck was destitute.
 His house in Bremen had been destroyed by Allied bombs, and he depended for a time on food packages from his friends Meinertzhagen and Smuts.
 After the postwar economic boom, however, he enjoyed comfortable circumstances again.
 In 1953 he visited Dar-es-Salaam, where he was welcomed by surviving Askaris who greeted him with their old marching song Heia Safari!
 British colonial officials welcomed him with full military honours.

+His book, Africa, as I Saw It Again, published shortly thereafter, is a justification of colonial rule.
+While he conceded that "one day the natives should also govern themselves completely independently," this could only be a long-term goal: "Until then, European leadership is necessary; even the sensible Black people understand this."

 As colonialism came to an end in Africa, several activists for the independence of Tanganyika, who were all the sons of Lettow-Vorbeck's Askaris, came to seek his advice.
 As there had been violence against the White population in the former colony of German East Africa, Lettow-Vorbeck later recalled that he gave one of them, who later became a government official in independent Tanzania, "...a good talking to.
 I told him not to despise the White people and not to humiliate them for the mistakes they made.
 'We only repudiate the small men, father,' he replied, 'When the White Man is big enough, as you were big enough, we continue to respect him.'"
 Lettow-Vorbeck was pleased by this answer, and laughed and slapped his knee when he told Leonard Mosley about the conversation.